lambdaclass/lambdaclass_hacking_learning_path/README.md

   information required to launch an instance".
 - ECS: "Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service.
-Customers such as Duolingo, Samsung, GE, and Cook Pad use ECS to run their most sensitive and mission critical applications because of its security, reliability, and scalability."
+Customers such as Duolingo, Samsung, GE, and Cook Pad uses ECS to run their most sensitive and mission-critical applications because of its security, reliability, and scalability."
 In simpler words, it allows you to launch containers on AWS.